 In recent years, an increasing numbers of residents have been admitted to long-term care facilities (LTCFs) with complicated conditions.
 Some types of care and treatments that may have been provided in an inpatient setting years ago are now provided in nursing homes or assisted living facilities.
 Per the CDC, antibiotics are among the most frequently prescribed medications in nursing homes, with up to 70% of residents receiving one or more antibiotic courses per year.
 Yet, studies have shown that 40–75% of antibiotics prescribed in nursing homes may be unnecessary or inappropriate.

-In Wisconsin, 70% of nursing homes reported adoption of all seven nursing home AS core elements in 2020.
+While not all nursing homes in Wisconsin report these data, in both 2021 and 2022, 72% of nursing homes reporting these data indicated that they had adopted all seven nursing home AS core elements.
 You can learn more about efforts to promote antibiotic stewardship in LTCF by visiting the HAIs in LTC Coalition webpage.

 Resources for long-term care providers